CS 4250: Project Part 2

 Identify (in plain English) at least one constraint that could not be

 captured in your ER diagram.
-(A constraint will a rule that specifies limits on
+(A constraint might be a rule that specifies limits on

 the valid values of an attribute, to keep that attribute's values